Margaret Court: Ministry

 Court was raised Catholic but became involved with Pentecostalism in the mid-1970s.
 In 1983, she gained a theological qualification from the Rhema Bible Training Centre, and in 1991 was ordained as an independent Pentecostal minister and so speaks publicly about her faith.
 She subsequently founded a ministry known as Margaret Court Ministries.
 In 1995, she founded a Pentecostal church known as the Victory Life Centre in Perth.
 She still serves as its senior pastor.
 Her television show, A Life of Victory, airs on Sundays on the Australian Christian Channel and used to show locally in Perth on former community television station West TV.
 She has generally embraced teachings associated with the Word of Faith movement and teaches her view of biblical doctrine.

 In 1997, Court established Victory Life Community Services, later rebranded as Margaret Court Community Outreach (MCCO).
 In 2014 it was described by The West Australian as "one of WA's biggest stand-alone food charities", supplying around 25 tonnes of food each week.

-Since 2010, she has been the president of Victory Life International, a network of like-minded churches, and is a long-standing patron of the Australian Family Association and Drug Free Australia.
+Since 2010, she has been the president of Victory Life International and she is a long-standing patron of the Australian Family Association and Drug Free Australia.